JeremyRiva/RoboND-home_service_robot/README.md

 $ git clone https://github.com/turtlebot/turtlebot_interactions.git
 $ git clone https://github.com/turtlebot/turtlebot_simulator.git
 ```
-Move the white ball in front of the robot and it should start following it.

 ## Structure Overview

 Below the structure of the files is shown.